-Why I stopped Being a Voluntary Teacher
+Why I Stopped Voluntary Teaching

 This blogs serves as an end to the

-As the reasons for VT are stated in Why I became a Voluntary Teacher, I feel obliged to explain the reason why I don't want to be a voluntary teacher in a Chinese countryside after 4 months.
+As the reasons for VT are stated in Why I became a Voluntary Teacher, I feel obliged to explain the reason why I don't want to be a voluntary teacher anymore in a Chinese countryside after 4 months.

 If you have read anything negative about Chinese countryside in the following article, please note that I am only talking about my own little short experience.